Re: Atheism explodes in Saudi Arabia

 How much of the Prophet’s seerah have you read to know how much abuse and degradation he and his followers suffered at the hands of the pagans and People of the Book and the compassion with which he treated them?
 The very compassion that attracted them to Islam.
 How much of an effort do you truly put in studying Islam as opposed to learning about it only from news headlines and corrupt leaders?
 How much of your family is still Muslim and what is so ‘sensitive’ about believing they are followers of a ruthless faith?
 I admit that I have only recently in the past two years made more effort in learning the Quran with tafsir and seerah.
 But how ‘open’ would one who is so severely averse to Islam be in trying learn about it?
 Not much.

-You are sarcastically saying that "it's not insensitive to consider non-Muslim traditions as jahiliya/ignorance."
-So, tell me Bella, how highly do you think of Islam's traditions and rulings and practices?
+**You are sarcastically saying that “it’s not insensitive to consider non-Muslim traditions as jahiliya/ignorance.”
+So, tell me Bella, how highly do you think of Islam’s traditions and rulings and practices?
 Surely, you too, must think that some aspects of Islam are jahaalat.
-So does that make you insensitive as well?
-Tell us, Bella, where do you think us Muslims will end up in the hereafter if there is a hereafter?
+So that must make you INSENSITIVE as well. **Tell us, Bella, where do you think us Muslims will end up in the hereafter if there is a hereafter?
 Maybe at times you thought some of us will rot in hell for some of our beliefs?
 Bella, you are not all that sensitive yourself and you are certainly not the farishta in terms of thoughts and attitude that you think yourself to be.
 You are not wholly without the bias, prejudice, condescension, that you rail others for displaying.

-You want us to show 'sensitivity' to other faiths.
-Lol, it's funny Bella.
-The truth is that nobody likes to hear their religion 'criticized.'
-You will be okay with criticizing Islam, but you will not stand for criticism of atheism and paganism, tab tumhari 'sensitive' soul ko aag lag jal jaati hai.
-You are therefore not as secular or open-minded or even as 'sensitive' as you so firmly believe yourself to be.
+You want us to show ‘sensitivity’ to other faiths.
+Lol, it’s funny Bella.
+The truth is that nobody likes to hear their religion ‘criticized.’
+You will be okay with criticizing Islam, but you will not stand for criticism of atheism and paganism, tab tumhari ‘sensitive’ soul ko aag lag jal jaati hai.
+You are therefore not as secular or open-minded or even as ‘sensitive’ as you so firmly believe yourself to be.
+And once more, you will attempt to defend yourself by giving examples of the Muslims’ intolerance toward other faiths whilst conveniently turning a blind eye to your own bias toward Islam.
+Try this little exercise, Bella.
+I want you to point your index finger out as though you’re accusing someone.
+Notice the direction in which the three other fingers are facing.
+Hence the saying, that when you point your judgmental finger at an individual group, you will find your own three fingers pointing back at you.